minhtran-q/database-knowledge/README.md

   <summary>Row level lock</summary>
   <br/>

-  These locks apply to individual rows within a table.
+  Row locks apply to individual rows within a table.
 They are used to prevent other transactions from modifying or deleting specific rows while they are being accessed.

 </details>